NxPKG/khulnasoft-docs/content/images/image-resizing/resize-with-workers.md

 ## Configure a Worker

-Create a new script in the Workers section of the Cloudflare dashboard.
+Create a new script in the Workers section of the Khulnasoft dashboard.
 Scope your Worker script to a path dedicated to serving assets, such as `/images/*` or `/assets/*`.
 Only supported image formats can be resized.
 Attempting to resize any other type of resource (CSS, HTML) will result in an error.

 {{<Aside type="warning" header="Warning">}}